ymaurer/fasttiffcrop/README.md

 ![](https://user-images.githubusercontent.com/14054229/80148062-bf669500-85b4-11ea-9d20-de4e4c1fce4a.png)
 6. Finally, go until the green rectangle finished, close the green JPEG.
 At that point we don't need to do any more work, so close the TIFF as well.
 ![](https://user-images.githubusercontent.com/14054229/80148065-bfff2b80-85b4-11ea-96a8-38f0f569e157.png)

+# Helper script
+There is a helper script which can be used to extract parts of newspaper images from the open data at data.bnl.lu.
+That data uses the METS/ALTO Format and inside the ALTO files are the coordinates of the individual Words, Textlines, blocks, ilustrations etc. on the page.

+*usage: gen-alto-cropping-script.sh directory [blocktype]* `directory` is a directory which contains tif and alto files the assumption is that the directory layout is the same as in data.bnl.lu's METS opendata that means that TIF files are in an 'images' subfolder and ALTO files are in a 'text' subfolder the filenames for tif and alto are the same, except the extensio

+`blocktype` is the type of block that should be extracted.
+For ALTO, valid types are:
+  - <TextBlock
+  - <ComposedBlock
+  - <String
+  - <Textline
+  - <Illustration
+they can be combined with a pipe default is <TextBlock|<Illustration

+# Performance

+- Extracting all TextBlocks from https://data.bnl.lu/open-data/digitization/newspapers/set03-1month.zip results in 6444 JPEG files.
+This is done in 39.142s on a i5 4670 with a Corsair M2 SSD.
+A total of 2571MB of TIFF files has to be considered and 467MB of JPG files are created.